-Deerskin is a 2019 French dark comedy horror feature film about a man that becomes obsessed by a vintage fringed jacket.
+Deerskin is a 2019 French dark comedy film about a man that becomes obsessed with a vintage fringed jacket.
 Unfortunately, the jacket begins to exert an uncanny hold over him.
 Lodging in an unfamiliar small town in the hinterlands, Georges puts his plan into operation…

 Written and directed by Quentin Dupieux (Mandibles; Reality; Rubber), the movie stars Jean Dujardin, Adèle Haenel, Albert Delpy and Coralie Russier.